๐ openfga - Awesome Go Library for Authentication and Authorization

 Production Readiness

-You can learn about more organizations using OpenFGA in production here.
-If your organization is using OpenFGA in production please consider adding it to the list.
+See organizations using OpenFGA in production: ADOPTERS.md.
+If your organization is using OpenFGA, please consider adding it to the list.